nnalpas/RNA-sequencing/README.md

 Repository containing all custom pipeline, perl scripts and R scripts used for RNA-sequencing data analyses.

-These have been published as part of a submitted publication:
+These will be published as part of a submitted publication:
-Nalpas, N. C. et al. 2014 "Alveolar macrophage response to Mycobacterium bovis infection"
+Nalpas, N.C. et al. 2014 "Alveolar macrophage response to Mycobacterium bovis infection" (submission process)

 In order to use the provided pipeline and scripts, user should refer first to the RNA-seq_pipeline.txt file, which will lead to the diverse other scripts.